Do you have a store?

 What is the origin of COCOA

-Cocoa was grown by the Maya in what is now Central America.
-In particular, they cultivated it in the south of Mexico, Guatemala, Belize, Honduras, El Salvador and Nicaragua.
-Its origin is thought to be indigenous to Central America but there are those who claim that it comes from the Amazon.
-In any case, it is known that the Maya, like the Nahua, Lenca and Aztecs subsequently occupied cocoa as a currency for trade and as a fruit to create energy drinks for warriors and nobles.
+Historical evidence indicates that cocoa was grown by the Maya in what is now Central America, known as Mesoamerica.
+In particular, they cultivated it in the south of Mexico, Guatemala, Belize, Honduras, El Salvador and in the north of Nicaragua.
+Its origin is thought to be indigenous to Central America but there are those who argue that it comes from the Amazon, although there is a lack of scientific evidence.
+In any case, it is known that the Maya, and other Mesomerican indigenous peoples, like later the Aztecs, occupied cocoa as a currency, and that they had learned to exploit its enormous properties to create energy drinks reserved for the wealthy classes, with group rituals and ceremonies. .

 Where does our cocoa come from?
 Is it ethical and sustainable?